Generic selectors

 The Stadium of Light's design allows for further expansion up to a potential of 66,000.
 Photo by Icon Sport.

-And the biggest Championship ground is… the Stadium of Light, home of Sunderland.
-With the ability to hold over 49,000 spectators, the site dwarfs the stadiums of even some of the biggest Premier League clubs – Chelsea's Stamford Bridge only has a capacity of 40,341 for example.
+And the biggest Championship ground is the Stadium of Light, home of Sunderland.
+With a capacity of over 49,000 spectators, the site dwarfs the stadiums of even some of the biggest Premier League clubs—Chelsea's Stamford Bridge, for example, only has a capacity of 40,341.

 A notorious ground within English football, the Stadium of Light has hosted three matches for the national team, as well as several England youth team fixtures.
 But, perhaps its biggest claim to fame is of course hosting many a Tyne-Wear derby over the years – one of the most fierce rivalries in the country.

-The ground's current record attendance for football stands at 48,353, and was set during a match against Liverpool in 2002.
-However, with reports suggesting that the Stadium of Light's design allows for further expansion up to a potential 66,000, that figure could one day increase even further.
+The ground's current record attendance for football is 48,353, set during a match against Liverpool in 2002.
+However, reports suggest that the Stadium of Light's design allows for further expansion up to a potential 66,000, so that figure could one day increase even further.